DhirajMeenavilli/Projects/Journal/Mental Models.md

 Follow Expiriment: Never have full conclusion, only unless logic dictate something is not the case, allow expiriment and observation to dictate the direction and weight of beliefs.
 (Philisopohy)

-Training: As you repeat a behaviour or skill the concious effort required to do it becomes lower and lower over time.
+Training: As you repeat a behaviour or skill the concious effort required to do it becomes lower and lower over time, this is doubly so if the way you encode the primiatives a grander strutcuture is well done.
 (Psychology)